Our green kitchen

 And my favourite kitchen appliances feature here too.

-This potato gratin is quick to prepare; the fibre and cream keep the glycemic-index down so provided you keep to small portions you need have no fear of the effect on your blood glucose.
+This potato gratin is quick to prepare; the fibre and cream keep the glycemic-index down.
+Provided you keep to small portions you need have no fear of the effect on your blood glucose.

 Legumes